balancer/assets/README.md

 * `listed.json`: assets listed on balancer.exchange
 * `ui-not-eligible.json`: assets vetted by community members
 * `untrusted.json`: assets that are incompatible with Balancer
-* `eligible.json`: assets eligible for BAL mining as per weekly proposals
+* `eligible.json`: DEPRECATED, only relevant to V1 liquidity mining

 ## Generated